 BOYS HOCKEY: CIAC to consider East Haven's appeal to move to Division II

-The East Haven boys hockey team will hear its appeal with the CIAC today in an effort to move from Division I to Division II next season.
 Last month, when the CIAC had its post-season meeting to determine the 2013-14 divisions, East Haven petitioned to move down to Division II and the CIAC denied the move.

 CIAC Ice Hockey Committee chairman Tom Neagle confirmed that East Haven's appeal will be heard today at 3 p.m.
 Neagle could not comment on the appeal only to say that East Haven deserves an opportunity to make its case and have it heard by the Ice Hockey Committee.